-In the case of the Northgate Link Extension, while the pre-revenue operations and startup plan noted a generic 60-day transition timeframe to fulfill required drills and activities, it did not include adequate time for maintenance activities in its schedule.
+In the case of the Northgate Link Extension, while the pre-revenue operations and startup plan noted a generic 60-day transition timeframe to fulfill required drills and activities, it did not include time for maintenance activities in its schedule.

-Moreover, with simulated service trains running with frequent headways, King County Power Maintenance staff stated that the timeframe was too narrow and didn't allow time for proper walkthroughs, inspections and verification of the new power alignment of Northgate Link.
+Moreover, with simulated service trains running with frequent headways, King County Power Maintenance and Track Department staff stated that the timeframe was too narrow and didn't allow time for proper walkthroughs, inspections and verification of the new power alignment of Northgate Link.

 Finding a.7.
-While Sound Transit prescribes a 60-day transition period from capital project to revenue service to resolve final capital project deliverables, this transition period does not prescribe when that period should formally begin, does not formally designate responsible and accountable authorities for the transition, nor processes to ensure all pre-revenue and revenue planning activities have been thoroughly completed.
+While Sound Transit prescribed a 60-day transition period from completion of the Northgate Link capital project to the initiation of revenue service to resolve any final capital project deliverables, the current procedures governing this transition period do not prescribe when that period should formally begin, do not formally designate responsible and accountable authorities for the transition, and do not ensure that all pre-revenue and revenue planning activities will be thoroughly completed prior to revenue service.